cgccomeau/Gini-In-A-Bottle/README.md

 Due to the limited data points available and the high dimension of data, we expect the K-Nearest Neighbors to perform the most poorly.
 We expect Linear Regression to perform the best because most of the parameters we will be using would likely be closely related to the Gini coefficient.

+Test/Train Split:
+After using the pandas library to convert our CSV data into an operable dataframe, we realized that for the two supervised learning methods, we needed to split our data into a testing and training set.
+Since each row of our data can be uniquely represented by a tuple of the country and year, we realized if we did a random train/test split on the entire dataset, there is a chance that one year could be disproportionately placed in either the training or testing set.
+So to compensate, we first divided all our data by year, used sklearn to do a randomized 85/15% test/train split on each year, then concatenated all the individual test/train splits from each year back into its own single set.

 ## Discussion
 Challenges we may encounter include acquiring sufficient data as well as successfully identifying the best features in the datasets.
 We hope to address the former concern by extrapolating when necessary and taking a time plot of countries’ data over a 10-30 year period to maximize data input; for the latter issue, we plan on delving into methods like SKLEARN python and PCA for dimension reduction.
 The conclusions of our research could have implications for predictions of income equality from both expected (i.e. legislative influence, economic freedom)&#x00B3; and unexpected (i.e. happiness, COVID case count) factors.